snavaes/nlgids.london/md/walks/dutch.en.md

 # Dutch Courage

 <span class="lead">No time to visit Amsterdam or the Netherlands, but want to
-know more about the Dutch?
-Take a tour with me and discover what marks the Dutch left behind in the City of London!</span>
+know more about the Dutch?</span>

+Take a tour with me and discover what marks the Dutch left behind in the City of London!

 You will be surprised: a Dutch King, a famous painter and a privilege only given to the Dutch.
 You don't need Dutch Courage for this tour, but you will discover